Australian outback aerial

 Remote communities sit at the most exposed end of Australia's food system, where supply chain disruption, fuel volatility, freight costs and climate impacts are experienced first and hardest.

-Growing Country has been developed to strengthen local resilience within this increasingly fragile environment.
+Growing Country has been developed to strengthen local resilience within this increasingly fragile environment by rebuilding the systems that support community-scale food production.

 Core Insight

-Australia's food system has been optimised for efficiency, not resilience.
+Australia's food system has been optimised for efficiency rather than resilience.

 02 · The Growing Country Model